-The library holds general careers information – books, leaflets and website lists, and also prospectuses for colleges, school sixth forms and universities.
+The library holds general career information – books, leaflets and website lists, and also prospectuses for colleges, school sixth forms and universities.

 Weekly Reading Clubs take place in the library.
 We have a strong link with Marlborough Literature Festival and have taken students to see a number of authors (i.e. Michael Morpurgo, David Walliams and Cressida Cowell)

 The very popular House Chess Competition takes place in the Autumn term.
-The library has a number of chess sets and these can be used at break and lunch times.
+The library has a number of chess sets and these can be used during break and lunch times.